Complete Dynamic Logic of Communicating Hybrid Programs

 \section{Axiomatization}

-\rref{fig:calculus} presents a Hilbert-style proof calculus for \dLCHP, which is sound and complete. \rref{fig:derived} presents derivable axioms and rules.
-The calculus generalizes \dL's proof calculus for hybrid systems \cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/Platzer12b} to handle communicating hybrid systems.
-Therefore, \dLCHP embeds ac-reasoning \cite{Misra1981, AcHoare_Zwiers} into the dynamic logic setup of \dL.
-Our development puts value in reconciling these two bases of \dL and ac-reasoning in a graceful way: This manifests itself in the clear modal logic understanding that ac-reasoning receives through our calculus and in a new modularization of reasoning about communication and parallelism.
-The modal logic viewpoint onto ac-reasoning, however, is not a by-product of our development, but actually drives it.
-Only the stringent thinking in modal logic terms paves the way for a seamless interplay of ac-reasoning and dynamic logic.
-Overall the axiom system is designed with the following thoughts in mind: \begin{enumerate} \item We consistently consider ac-reasoning as modal logic.
-Where applicable, axioms generalize the Pratt-Segerberg \cite{Pratt1976, Segerberg1982} proof system for dynamic logic with assumption-program pairs as modal actions and commitment-postcondition pairs as promises.
-Pratt-Segerberg's axioms become special cases.
-The proof outline of classical derived rules transfers to a proof of the ac-version of the rule.
+\rref{fig:calculus} presents a Hilbert-style proof calculus for \dLCHP, which is sound and complete. \rref{fig:derived} presents derived axioms and rules.
+In \dLCHP, hybrid systems and discrete parallelism culminate.
+Therefore, the \dLCHP calculus generalizes \dL's proof calculus for hybrid systems \cite{DBLP:journals/jar/Platzer08,DBLP:conf/lics/Platzer12b} and embeds ac-reasoning \cite{Misra1981,AcHoare_Zwiers} to enable compositional verification of parallelism by mutual abstraction of parallel program effects.
+Since Hoare-style ac-reasoning is not based on dynamic logic like \dL, the \dLCHP calculus puts value in reconciling these two bases in a graceful way: This manifests itself in the clear modal logic interpretation that ac-reasoning receives through the calculus while generalizing the Pratt-Segerberg \cite{Pratt1976, Segerberg1982} proof system for dynamic logic whenever possible.
+However, the modal logic view onto ac-reasoning is not a by-product; instead, rigorous thinking in its terms suggests the right generalizations of the Pratt-Segerberg axioms.
+In summary, \dLCHP is a genuine dynamic logic and a modal version of ac-reasoning.

-\item Each axiom modularly captures a small conceptual idea.
-Compared to Hoare-style ac-reasoning \cite{AcHoare_Zwiers}, the axioms put new emphasis on the logical essence of parallel systems reasoning.
-This leads to more modular soundness arguments and supports our efforts to develop minimalistic proof calculi for parallel hybrid systems \cite{Brieger2023}, which together with uniform substitution constitute prover micro-kernels of small soundness-critical size.

-\item The axioms are compositional and combine in idiomatic ways to facilitate reasoning about complex systems.
-Our completeness results show that this idiomatic reasoning strategy is enough.
-Thanks to the modularity of our axiomatization, in practice, unused parts of the complete reasoning strategy can be dropped. \end{enumerate}